Why Peloton is both succeeding and flailing: Reflections on a most memorable week

 Why were Peloton treadmills recalled?

 All you need to see is this video of a toddler getting pulled under one.
-The $4,300 Tread+ sits high off the ground with no safety guard on the back, leaving space for a pet or child head to get pulled under.
-The Consumer Product Safety Commission (CPSC) reported three dozen accidents and the death of a child who was, notably, six years old.
+The $4,300 Tread+ sits high off the ground with no safety guard on the back, leaving space for a pet or child’s head to get pulled under.
+The Consumer Product Safety Commission (CPSC) reported three dozen accidents and the death of a child who was, notably, 6 years old.

 What did Peloton do?

 Initially, it refused to do a recall.
 CEO John Foley sent a message to Peloton members saying that, “CPSC believes that we should stop selling or recall the Tread+.
-I want to assure you that we have no intention of doing so . . .
-Remember, the Tread+ is not for children under 16, and children, pets and objects need to be kept away.”
+I want to assure you that we have no intention of doing so. . . .
+Remember, the Tread+ is not for children under 16, and children, pets, and objects need to be kept away.”

 Don’t children and pets get into everything?